Shahrak-e Almahdi

 Shahrak-e Almahdi (شهرك المهدي) (Note: Also romanized as Shahrak-e Almahdī) is a neighborhood in the city of Azna in the Central District of Azna County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Shahrak-e Almahdi's population was 4,116 in 958 households, when it was a village in, and the capital of, Pachehlak-e Gharbi Rural District.
 The following census in 2011 counted 4,261 people in 1,158 households.
-After the census, the village was merged with the city of Azna.
+After the census, the village was annexed by the city of Azna.